 The process of launching RogerEbert.com was really three projects in one:

-We began the project with an discovery session (“Inception”) to understand the business context and opportunities.
-Once we understood the requirements for the MVP we began building wireframes and designing the new look and feel, and developing in short, two week iterations.
+We began the project with a discovery session (“Inception”) to understand the business context and opportunities.
+Once we understood the requirements for the MVP we began building wireframes and designing the new look and feel, and developing in short, two-week iterations.

 Table XI CEO, Josh Golden, with Roger Ebert and wife and business partner, Chaz Ebert.